aschmiedeke/gbtdocs/docs/references/astrid.rst

         are two ADCs per bank, one for each polarization.
 The VEGAS balance API sets these values to approximately -20dBm by default.
     * - Mode Name
-      - Each VEGAS Bank can be configured in one of 29 Spectral Modes or 1 of 24 Pulsar Modes.
+      - Each VEGAS Bank can be configured in 1 of 29 Spectral Modes (:numref:`tab-vegas-modes`) or 1 of 24 Pulsar Modes (:numref:`tab-vpm-coherent-modes` and :numref:`tab-vpm-incoherent-modes`).

-        .. todo:: Add reference to VEGAS spectral mode table and VPM table.

     * - FilterBW
       - The bandwidth (MHz) of the digital filter implemented in the FPGA.